It’s time to homeschool ninth grade! So, I thought I’d share today what we’ll be using for my oldest son’s curriculum during his 9th grade year.

 In future summers he’ll go to an incredible week-long camp called Worldview Academy.

 For physical education, we’ll use Family Time Fitness’s Homeschool High School program.
 They have a 1-year access for only $17 that includes everything for the younger ages as well!
 It also includes an online Health course.
 Hopefully, he can find time to do the Health course this summer and get that out of the way.
-(Nope, didn’t have time for health during the summer.)
+(Nope, didn’t have time for health during the summer and still haven’t used this.
+We’re planning on using the new Apologia Health course that will be ready in the summer of 2018.)

 I have the book Mother, Should I Trust the Government that I would like him to read this summer.
 I’ll add a few supplements to it: For You They Signed by Marilyn Boyer, A Journey in Liberty by Knowledge Quest, and We the People: Getting to Know Your Constitution by Homeschool Legacy.
 He will also be going to the week-long TeenPact this spring.